mitera/vanilla-form-validator/README.md

 ### Custom validations

-is ad array of rules:
+is an array of rules:

     let signupForm = new FormValidator("#signupForm", {
         rules: [